Kcole3/datasci_223/Cole_final.md

 * Convolutional neural network

-* The link to the jupyter notebook for this project can be found here [Link](insert code)
+* The link to the jupyter notebook for the course project can be found here [Link](insert code)

 ## Package requirements
 * pandas